JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

  3. The government has cut the amount housing associations can charge for (social) rents and introduced a cap in Local Housing Allowance https://www.theguardian.com/housing-network/2012/aug/09/housing-benefit-caps-end-tenancies-in-london

+### The scheme was not viable in the first place
+@.
+The AAAP's Sustainability Assessment said:

+>"Early financial modelling indicated that about 5000 homes would need to be provided on the footprint of the estate to make any redevelopment financially viable.
+All the options therefore were predicated around this figure."

+>"Following consultation on these options, the council decided to revise options relating to housing, in order to meet concerns that the scheme needed to be more family friendly.
+These revisions related to housing tenure, density, type of homes, bedroom split, tall buildings and provision of private amenity space.
+The overall numbers of units to be provided were reduced from 5,000 new dwellings to 4,200 new dwellings."

 @.
 Documents submitted prior to the examination in public of the AAAP in 2009, show that the Aylesbury scheme as envisaged is was not viable and that the viability gap is being bridged by shortchanging leaseholders.
 In Jan 2009, the [draft Aylesbury Area Action Plan](http://35percent.org/img/DraftAAAP.pdf) showed that there was a funding shortfall of £299m.

 ![Page 92 of the [appendices](http://35percent.org/img/DraftAAAP_appendices.pdf) to the [draft AAAP](http://35percent.org/img/DraftAAAP.pdf)](http://35percent.org/img/DraftAAAP_appendices.png)